M3SOulu/MicroDepGraph/README.md

 2. GraphML file a common format for exchanging graph structure data
 3. An SVG file

 # List of projects the tool has been currently tested on

+A dataset with different projects analyzed is available on the MicroserviceDataset repository [Download](https://github.com/clowee/MicroserviceDataset)

 | Project name  | Github URL | Dependency Graph
 | ------------- | ------------- | ------------- |